gaillard-germain/Mazer/README.md

 ## Heroku app
 You can try Mazer here: https://sp-mazer.herokuapp.com/

-- choose width and height for the maze.
+- choose width and height for the maze (min = 3, max = 159).
 - seed is optional.
 - click the Generate button to generate the labyrinth.
 - click the Solution button at the bottom to show the solution path.

 ## Console mode
 Launch console_mode.py to run Mazer in a console.

+- enter width and height for the maze (min = 3, max = 159).
+- seed is optional.

 Console Commands are :
 - **quit** : to quit the program.